SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

                                  ( `bbb` ) ).

-"Not providing any table lines means the table is initial "and has the same effect as the declaration of it46.
+"Not providing any table lines means the table is initial "and has the same effect as the declaration of it_f.
 DATA(it_e) = VALUE string_table( ).
 DATA it_f TYPE string_table.